Paris in Spring

 5. WHAT TO PACK FOR SPRINGTIME IN PARIS

 What to wear in Paris in spring?
-Spring in Paris means unpredictable weather with warm and sunny days but also rainy and chilly days.
+Spring in Paris means unpredictable weather, with warm and sunny days but also rainy and chilly days.
 You’ll still want to pack some warm clothes, particularly if you’re visiting Paris in April, as it can sometimes feel colder than you expect.

 If you visit Paris in springtime, you need to be prepared for anything!
 When thinking about clothes to wear in Paris, layering is essential, and your packing list will definitely include a jacket or a trench coat for rainy days.

-Check out our Spring in Paris Packing Lists and get ready for a wonderful spring in Paris.
+Check out our Spring in Paris Packing Lists and get ready for a wonderful spring time in Paris.

 6. EAT SEASONAL SPRING FOODS